 |Search- Locate people with whom you want to start a check-ins discussion, search for participants in current discussions or search for previously conducted Check-Ins with participants who are inactive or no longer work for the company.
 You can also locate participants from archived conversations.
 Note: You cannot create check-ins with inactive users.

-People Bar- Displays all participants with whom you had a Check-In discussion.
+People Sidebar- Displays all participants with whom you had a Check-In discussion.
 Click any member to view their meeting dates, archive a meeting, or create a new check-in discussion.
-If there are more than five people on the People Bar, only participants that you had a Check-In with in the last 31 days will display.
+Participants are filtered as follows:

 Use the view drop-down to display Meeting View or Topic View.